webaware/eway-payment-gateway/readme.txt

 ### Can I use this plugin on any shared-hosting environment?

-The plugin will run in shared hosting environments, but requires minimum PHP 5.4 with the following modules enabled (talk to your host).
-They are typically available because they are enabled by default in PHP 5, but may be disabled on some shared hosts.
+The plugin will run in shared hosting environments, but requires PHP 7.4 or later.

-* libxml
-* XMLWriter
-* SimpleXML

 ### WP eCommerce filter hooks